narendran-1999/farc/project-docs/questions-n-scoring.md

 For each answered item:
 `contribution-pct = item-points / sum-points * 100` (if sum-points > 0)

-Sort items by contribution-pct descending and show top 3 contributors with their statements, numeric contribution, and short explanation.
+Sort items by contribution-pct descending and show top 3 contributors with their statements displayed with ranking numbers (1, 2, 3) in the UI.